IELTS Speaking Samples and Answers

 Q. What are some of the ways people can help others in the community?
 Which is most important?

-A. I believe "being friendly and having a helpful mentality" is something every community member expects from others.
+Answer: I believe "being friendly and having a generous mentality" is something every community member expects from others.
 An ideal community member should stand beside other members when needed and abide by the rules.
-Sometimes, people in a community face obstacles and natural calamities and a good member would always extend his/her helping hands for others.
-Being part of activities like cleaning the streets, charity programmes, voluntary works is another great way to show support for the community.
+Sometimes, people in a community face obstacles and natural calamities and a good member would always extend his/her helping hands to others.
+Being part of activities like, cleaning the streets, taking part in charity programmes, and doing voluntary works, is another great way to show support for the community.

-I believe abiding by the rules and having respects towards other community members are the most important qualities.
+I believe abiding by the rules and having respect towards other community members are the most important qualities.

 Q. Why do you think some people like to help other people?

-A. I think this is in their DNA; I mean some people are helpful from their childhood and they keep helping others throughout their life.
+Answer: I think this is in their DNA; I mean, some people are helpful from their childhood, and they keep helping others throughout their lives.
 Apart from that, people sometimes become philanthropic from their life experience and vow to help others in whatever way possible.
 These are good people who set examples for others.

 Q. Some people say that people help others in the community more now than they did in the past.
 Do you agree or disagree?
 Why?

-A. I do believe the sense of community is stronger among people these days than it was in the past.
-By saying so, I do not imply that people in the past were less helpful, but the concept of community has grown stronger and people meet others, discuss personal issues with community members more openly these days and as a result, the relationship of people has become stronger.
+Answer: I do believe the sense of community is stronger among people these days than it was in the past.
+By saying so, I do not imply that people in the past were less helpful; rather, the concept of community has grown stronger.
+People meet others, discuss personal issues with community members more openly these days, and as a result, the relationships of people have become stronger.

 Discussion topics: Community Services: